How to add to a list in Python

 Common list extension methods

-While append() adds one element to the end, you can use extend(), the + operator, or insert() for more control over adding items.
+While append() is perfect for adding one item to the end, you'll need extend(), the + operator, or insert() for more advanced list modifications.

 Using extend() to add multiple items